taraak/mp5-fall2015/README.md

 #### k-means Clustering

-Suppose you are given a set of (x, y) coordinates, you may sometimes want to group the points into _k_ clusters such that no point is closer to a point in a cluster other than the one to which it is assigned.
+Suppose you are given a set of (x, y) coordinates, you may sometimes want to group the points into _k_ clusters such that no point is closer to the center point (centroid) of a cluster other than the one to which it is assigned.
 In the case of restaurants, this approach may allow us to group restaurants that are in the same neighbourhood even without knowing anything about the neighbourhoods in a city. _A similar approach is used to group similar products on online shopping services such as Amazon._

 The k-means algorithm finds k centroids within a dataset that each correspond to a cluster of inputs.
 To do so, k-means clustering begins by choosing k centroids at random, then alternates between the following two steps: